-89. Plaintiff seeks damages for the value of the 4,448 trees and plants counted by him and Mr. Quigley and also damages for "regeneration of the stand," as permitted by section 7752(3)(B)(1) and (4).
-Plaintiff's claim appears to assume that all 4,448 trees and plants counted by Mr. McLaughlin and Mr. Quigley were of sufficient size to have market value, but the evidence simply does not establish that point.
-The court does not view the two-inch diameter provision of section 2510 as meaning that smaller trees have no market value, but Plaintiff 's
+89. Plaintiff seeks damages for the value of the 4,448 trees and plants counted by him and Mr. Quigley and also damages for "regeneration of the stand," as permitted by section 7552(3)(B)(1) and (4).
+Plaintiff's claim appears to assume that all 4,448 trees and plants counted by Mr. McLaughlin and Mr. Quigley were of sufficient size to have some value, but the

-3 Section 7552 exempts public utilities and their contractors from liability for cutting or removing trees if "the trimming or removal . . . is necessary to provide safe and reliable service to the customers of the public utilities."
+&lt;sup>3 Section 7552 exempts public utilities and their contractors from liability for cutting or removing trees if "the trimming or removal . . . is necessary to provide safe and reliable service to the customers of the public utilities."
 The exemption does not apply here because there is no evidence that any damage to the Plaintiff's trees was necessary to provide safe and reliable service to BHE's customers.

-evidence was insufficient to prove that he is entitled to damages due to the loss of any particular number of trees or plants, either in terms of forfeiture value or in terms of market value.
-Accordingly, the court adopts Mr. Kolenik's analysis in full and concludes that Plaintiff has not proved he is entitled to compensation for damage to trees beyond the amount Hawkeye has previously paid.
+evidence simply does not establish that point.
+The court does not view the two-inch diameter provision of section 2510 as meaning that smaller trees have no market value, but Plaintiff's evidence was insufficient to prove that he is entitled to damages due to the loss of any particular number of trees or plants, either in terms of forfeiture value or in terms of market value or any other measure of value.
+Accordingly, the court adopts Mr. Kolenik's analysis in full and concludes that Plaintiff has not proved he is entitled to compensation for damage to trees beyond the \$1,433.18 amount Hawkeye has previously tendered.
+There is no evidence indicating whether the trees for which Plaintiff is entitled to compensation were damaged negligently or intentionally, or with malice or without fault.
+Presumably the Plaintiff bears the burden of proving intentional damage or malice, so the court concludes that he is not entitled to treble damages or punitive damages, but only the double damages allowed by section 7552 for damage committed negligently or without fault.
+See 14 M.R.S. § 7552(4)(A).